systemd-nspawn(1) — Linux manual page

 DESCRIPTION top

-systemd-nspawn may be used to run a command or OS in a
+systemd-nspawn may be used to run a command or OS in a lightweight

 systemd-nspawn may be invoked on any directory tree containing an

-operating system tree, using the --directory= command line
+operating system tree, using the --directory= command line option.

-importantly in /var/lib/machines/, the suggested directory to
+/var/lib/machines/, the suggested directory to place OS container

-place OS container images installed on the system.
+images installed on the system.

 In contrast to chroot(1) systemd-nspawn may be used to boot full